 Phytogenic feed additives (PFAs), derived from plants, herbs, and spices, have gained prominence in poultry nutrition due to their ability to enhance growth performance, bolster immune function, and mitigate stress responses (Sun et al., 2005).
 Among these, garlic (Allium sativum), a widely used medicinal plant belonging to the family Liliaceae and the genus Allium (Ebesunun et al., 2007), has exhibited considerable potential as a natural growth promoter and antibiotic alternative (Demir et al., 2003).
 Garlic has long been recognized for its antibacterial, antifungal, antiparasitic, antiviral, antioxidant, anti-cholesteremic, anticancer, and vasodilatory properties (Khan et al., 2007; Hanieh et al., 2010).
 Moreover, some studies suggest that commercial garlic products—including garlic oil, garlic powder, and extracts—may possess hypocholesterolemic effects (Aporn et al., 2008).

 Beyond its antimicrobial benefits, garlic has been demonstrated to enhance feed palatability and subsequently improve feed intake in poultry (Newall et al., 1996).
 Given these attributes, garlic powder serves as a viable natural alternative to conventional antibiotics in broiler diets.
-This study aims to evaluate the efficacy of garlic powder supplementation in broiler feed and its impact on the microbial population in intestinal content, contributing to the development of sustainable and antibiotic-free poultry production systems.arlic has been shown to increase feed palatability and thus feed intake, Newall et al (1996).
+This study aims to evaluate the efficacy of garlic powder supplementation in broiler feed and its impact on the microbial population in intestinal content, contributing to the development of sustainable and antibiotic-free poultry production systems..

 2. Materials and Methods